stashapp/stash/ui/v2.5/src/docs/en/Manual/Configuration.md

 Auto-detection can be enabled by setting this to zero.
 This will calculate the number of parallel tasks to be logical cores/4 + 1.

 This setting can be used to increase/decrease overall CPU utilisation in two scenarios:

-1) High performance 4+ core cpus.
+1. High performance 4+ core cpus.
-2) Media files stored on remote/cloud filesystem.
+2. Media files stored on remote/cloud filesystem.

 Note: If this is set too high it will decrease overall performance and causes failures (out of memory).

-## Hardware Accelerated Live Transcoding
+## Hardware accelerated live transcoding

 Hardware accelerated live transcoding can be enabled by setting the `FFmpeg hardware encoding` setting.
 Stash outputs the supported hardware encoders to the log file on startup at the Info log level.
 If a given hardware encoder is not supported, it's error message is logged to the Debug log level for debugging purposes.

-## HLS/DASH Streaming
+## HLS/DASH streaming

 To stream using HLS (such as on Apple devices) or DASH, the Cache path must be set.
 This directory is used to store temporary files during the live-transcoding process.
 The Cache path can be set in the System settings page.